Sidebar

 The Department Head will review and update the emergency plan for the feeding and watering of animals housed in the horse stables and the beef/sheep units with the agriculture staff on an annual basis.
 Provisions should also be made for emergencies that might arise in the greenhouses.

-The Children's Center Director will review and update the emergency plan with Children's Center staff on an annual basis.
+The Early Childhood Development Center (ECDC) Director will review and update the emergency plan with ECDC staff on an annual basis.
 In extreme conditions, provisions are available for care of the children until the conditions subside.

-General Explanation Regarding the Basis for Decisions to Close UMC for Weather-Related Causes
+General Explanation Regarding the Basis for Decisions to Close U of M Crookston for Weather-Related Causes

 The primary premise for weather-related closings of the University of Minnesota Crookston is that the institution will remain open unless there is unreasonable risk or danger to a substantial number of students and/or employees due to extremely hazardous driving conditions within close proximity to the campus.